 UBIS is committed to observing strict rules regarding student integrity.
 As such, UBIS will not tolerate plagiarism or any other form of cheating.
-Students who are caught cheating or plagiarizing will be reported to the Office of the Vice President of Academic Affairs.
+Students who are caught cheating or plagiarizing will be reported to the Office of the Chief Academic Officer.
 The report will go into the student's academic records.
-The first instance will result in an official warning from the Office of the Vice President of Academic Affairs.
+The first instance will result in an official warning from the Office of the Chief Academic Officer.
 The second instance will be cause for dismissal from the course.
 Three instances of cheating or plagiarism (in different courses) will result in dismissal from the University.